 CS ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 8, 2023 in the Class Action Filed on Behalf of Credit Suisse Group AG Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Credit Suisse Group AG (NYSE: CS) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Credit Suisse Group AG CS alleging that the Company violated federal securities laws.

 Class Period: February 18, 2021 to March 20, 2023